 |Digital Object Identifier (DOI)||https://doi.org/10.7914/SN/XH_2002|

 Brian Mitchell, Lupei Zhu (2002): Integrated Seismological Studies of Crust and Upper Mantle Structure in Western Anatolia.
 International Federation of Digital Seismograph Networks.
-Other/Seismic Network.
+Dataset/Seismic Network.
 10.7914/SN/XH_2002

 Loading data availability information...

 FDSN Web Services provide a common data access API for seismic data.